fsun71/pocketSherpa/README.md

 https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal

 ## Features:
+renderVisualData2D() in pathPredictor.py generates 3D model with most efficient path renderVisualData3D() in pathPredictor.py generates 3D model with most efficient path exportGPSCoords() exports GPS coordinates to a CSV file (GPX file in progress)

-Run renderVisualData3D() in pathPredictor.py to generate 3D model with most efficient path (NOTE: process will take a long time in order to run (selected regions of approximately 25 square miles will take 150 to 240 seconds to run).
+(NOTE: process will take a long time in order to run (selected regions of approximately 25 square miles will take 150 to 240 seconds to run).